maheshrjl/wsl-dev-playbook/README.md

 # wsl-dev-playbook
  WSL setup and configuration with Ansible.

+This playbook runs only on Debian-based WSL distros.